OmShah-117/Deep-Learning/Next Word Predictor (LSTM)/Readme.md

 ## Experimentation & Learning

 - This project is intentionally designed to be modifiable:
-- Replace the training dataset.
+- Replace the training dataset
-- Retrain the model with better text corpora.
+- Retrain the model with better text corpora
-- Adjust sequence length.
+- Adjust sequence length
-- Improve prediction logic.
+- Improve prediction logic
-- Enhance UI styling.
+- Enhance UI styling